viniciusoyama/component_party/README.md

 <%= Sidebar() %>
 ```

-Note that "./" before the sidebar component.
+Note the "./" before the sidebar component path.
 This will look for a `sidebar` component inside the app/components/user/panel folder.

 ## View Models

-The methods available inside your template will be those defined in your view model.
+The methods available inside a template will be those defined in your view model.

-When creating a view model instance we instantiated it with the arguments that you provide while calling your component.
+When a view model is instantiated we pass the arguments that you provide while calling your component.

 ### ComponentParty::Component::ViewModel